 Traditionally an Easter lunch, or should we more accurately say feast, consists of a huge lamb roast with all the trimmings - Yorkshire puddings, roast potatoes, vegetables and mash.
 Not to mention brunch, starters and the booze.

 Even if you’ve steered away from the temptation of the chocolate eggs earlier, there’s still the calorie-packed desserts to get through.
-Indulging in all of these treats (minus the alcohol) could set you back almost 6,000 calories, according to a recent article in Good Housekeeping Online.
+Indulging in all of these treats (minus the alcohol) could set you back almost 6,000 calories!

 Don’t be an Easter chicken